18F/bpa-DOL-WHD-14-c/DoLaBPA_14cDraftRFP.md

 ### 5.3 Status Reports

-In lieu of a typical status report, Contractor's progress shall be documented for each sprint's period of performance as follows: :
+In lieu of a typical status report, Contractor's progress shall be documented for each sprint's period of performance as follows:

 -   Links to the Github branch

 -   Screenshots of any available visualization (as appropriate)

--   Screenshot, links, or other documentation from the contractor’s project management system reflecting completed features, including number and percentage of completed sprint tasks (e.g. percentage of tasks completed)
+-   Screenshots, links, or other documentation from the contractor’s project management system reflecting completed features, including number and percentage of completed sprint tasks (e.g. percentage of tasks completed)